KyrianU/Jewelry_palace/README.md

 ## Header

-The navigation bar is the same across all the pages, this was design for the purpose of providing the users with a familiar layout, which allows them to focus on the content of each page.
+The navigation bar is the same across all the pages, this was designed for the purpose of providing the users with a familiar layout, which allows them to focus on the content of each page.
 The logo is situated at the top left hand side of the, it is also acting as a home page link.
 The navigation bar includes a collapsable profile menu with changing options depending on whether the user is logged in not logged in, or whether the user is a site admin.
 The navigation bar includes a search field for product searches.
 The header includes the main background image, which also features a welcome message across the home page.

 <details>